-Helton, Cody & Associates has extensive experience representing clients who have suffered a wide range of workplace injuries.
+Law Office of Lyndon R. Helton, PLLC has extensive experience representing clients who have suffered a wide range of workplace injuries.
 Injuries suffered on the job often include:

 In addition to physical injuries, workers can develop illnesses from being exposed to toxins.
 An injured worker may easily be left with a debilitating condition, such as chronic and permanent pain, that may leave them unable to return to work and permanently disabled.

 The workers’ compensation laws of North Carolina entitle any injured worker to file a workers’ compensation claim through their employer.
 Employers may not interfere with these claims, nor may they take any punitive action against an employee who files a workers’ compensation claim or requests a claim form.

 If you are injured at work and file a workers’ compensation claim, you can generally expect full coverage for all medical expenses you incur from your work injury.
 This will include immediate treatment costs and ongoing care costs, symptom management, and medical assistance necessary for managing a disability from your injury.
 Workers’ compensation can also provide disability benefits if you cannot work for an extended period due to your injury.
 These disability benefits may be temporary or permanent, and they can be awarded on a “partial” or “total” basis, depending on the severity of your injury.